smithy-lang/smithy/docs/source/spec/core.rst

 **Validation**

 - List operations MUST form valid :ref:`collection operations <collection-operations>`.
-- List operations MUST be marked as :ref:`readonly-trait`.
+- List operations MUST be marked with :ref:`readonly-trait`.
 - The output of a list operation SHOULD contain references to the resource being listed.
 - List operations SHOULD be :ref:`paginated <paginated-trait>`.